 The app support for the 1000XM2 is very good.
 More similar to the Sony WI-C600N than the previous generation, the Sony | Headphones Connect app has a graphic EQ as well as presets in order to customize your listening experience.
 At the same time, however, this app lacks the surround sound and room effect features.
 Still, this app is easy to use and is well-designed.

-The WI-1000XM2 supports NFC pairing and can be paired with up to two devices, making it easy to switch between your phone and computer.
+The Sony WI-1000XM2 supports NFC pairing and can be paired with up to two devices, making it easy to switch between your phone and computer.
 Like most Bluetooth headphones, the PC latency of the WI-1000XM2 is quite high, making them less than ideal for watching videos or playing games.
-While their latency is also high on iOS and Android, some apps seem to compensate for this, so your mileage may vary in regular use.
+However, their latency on iOS and Android devices is much lower, so you shouldn't notice syncing issues.
+Some apps seem to compensate for latency differently, though, so your mileage may vary in regular use.

 These headphones can only connect wirelessly via Bluetooth.